jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 ------------------------------------

-I feel it is important to experimentally answer the question, *is this way actually any faster?* To measure performance I have created a small benchmarking suite that runs under Node.js.
+I feel it is important to experimentally answer the question, *is this way actually any faster?* To measure performance the Oboe repository contains a small benchmarking suite that runs under Node.js.
 One of the advantages suggested for incremental parsing was a perceptual improvement in speed.
-I am not focusing on user perception for this evaluation because it would be difficult to measure, requiring subjective judgement and human participants.
-I will be measuring the time taken to provide the first output which correlates with how quickly interface redrawing can start and should give a good indication as to perceptual speed.
-I chose Node to host the tests because it is a minimalist platform which should give more repeatable results than browsers which could be performing any number of simultaneous background tasks.
-Node also has the advantage that small changes in memory use are not overwhelmed by a memory hungry environment.
+The experiments do not direct measure user perception because it would require subjective judgement and human participants which could be a project in itself.
+In lieu of perceptual experiments, the benchmarks measure the time taken to provide the first output which correlates with how quickly interface can be first drawn and should be a good proxy indicator of perceptual speed.
+Node is used to host the tests because as a minimalist platform it should give repeatable results, whereas browsers may be running any number of simultaneous background tasks.
+Node also has the advantage
+that small changes in memory use are not overwhelmed by a memory hungry environment.